 Shuttle's Approach to DTMF Payments

-Two design choices matter for buyers comparing options:
+Two further design choices matter for buyers comparing options:

 Gateway-agnostic.
-Shuttle integrates with 40+ PSPs, so DTMF capture isn't tied to a specific processor.
-Merchants can switch gateways without re-implementing the DTMF layer, and platforms can offer DTMF payments to merchants on different PSPs without forcing a switch.
+Shuttle integrates with 40+ PSPs, so the capture isn't tied to a specific processor.
+Merchants can switch gateways without re-implementing the payment layer, and platforms can offer payments to merchants on different PSPs without forcing a switch.
+One caveat: a few gateways (such as Braintree) won't allow raw card data over voice, so they work for payment links but not for keypad capture.

 Frequently Asked Questions